 System of Emergency Response Volunteers (SERV) is a registry system that preregisters and credentials volunteers prior to their deployment response to natural or man-made disasters, public health outreach campaigns, or emergencies.

-AR SERV is administered by the Arkansas Department of Health, Preparedness and Response Branch.
-AR SERV works to recruit, train, manage, and deploy volunteers (medical and non-medical) to assist during emergencies and day to day activities by providing additional staff to meet health/medical surge, population monitoring, public health outreach, or family reunification needs.
+AR SERV is a sponsored function of the ADH that is administered by the Arkansas Department of Health, Office of Preparedness and Emergency Response Systems (OPERS).
+This office surveys and monitors the community’s public health while also assisting with family reunification needs.

 Please consider the following prior to making the decision to serve:

-- Your information will be kept secure and shared only with approved ADH personnel, volunteer program affiliates, and emergency management officials during a disaster response and during non-emergency public health events and activities.
+- Your information will be kept secure and shared only with approved ADH personnel, volunteer program affiliates, and emergency management officials during disaster response and during non-emergency public health events and activities.